Oscar Nunez: Career

-Nunez appeared as one of eight judges in the 2010 Miss USA Contest, posing a question about the Arizona undocumented immigrant law to Miss Oklahoma USA, Morgan Elizabeth Woolard.
-Nunez was booed by the audience before finishing the question; however he asked the audience to wait until he finished the question before they reacted.
+Núñez appeared as one of eight judges in the 2010 Miss USA Contest, posing a question about the Arizona undocumented immigrant law to Miss Oklahoma USA, Morgan Elizabeth Woolard.
+Núñez was booed by the audience before finishing the question; however he asked the audience to wait until he finished the question before they reacted.
 Although Woolard replied that she supports the law as a state rights issue, she added that she is against racial profiling.

-In 2014, Nunez co-starred alongside Eliza Coupe and Jay Harrington in the short-lived USA Network comedy series Benched.
+In 2014, Núñez co-starred alongside Eliza Coupe and Jay Harrington in the short-lived USA Network comedy series Benched.

-In 2016, Nunez appeared as a regular in the TBS comedy series, People of Earth.
+In 2016, Núñez appeared as a regular in the TBS comedy series, People of Earth.

-In 2018, Nunez portrayed State Farm Insurance Agent Cole Perez in a series of commercials.
+In 2018, Núñez portrayed State Farm Insurance Agent Cole Perez in a series of commercials.

-In July 2018, Nunez took on the role of Desi Arnaz, starring in the world premiere production of I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a behind-the-scenes stage comedy about I Love Lucy by Gregg Oppenheimer (son of series creator Jess Oppenheimer).
+In July 2018, Núñez took on the role of Desi Arnaz, starring in the world premiere production of I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a behind-the-scenes stage comedy about I Love Lucy by Gregg Oppenheimer (son of series creator Jess Oppenheimer).
 Recorded before a live audience at the UCLA's James Bridges Theater, the L.A.
 Theatre Works production aired on public radio and has been released on Audio CD and as a downloadable mp3.

-From 2019 to 2020, Nunez portrayed Assistant Principal Carlos Hernandez on the Netflix original comedy series Mr. Iglesias.
+From 2019 to 2020, Núñez portrayed Assistant Principal Carlos Hernandez on the Netflix original comedy series Mr. Iglesias.

+In 2025, Núñez began reprising his role as Oscar from The Office in its spinoff, The Paper, with the character now working at a Toledo, Ohio-based newspaper.
+The show began airing on Peacock on September 4 that year.

 Personal life

-Nunez is married to actress Ursula Whittaker, who gave birth to their first child on October 4, 2012.
+Núñez is married to actress Ursula Whittaker, and they have one child.